 They are among the most popular workout shoes on the market and comes in a wide variety of color options.
 Nike Metcon 4 Premium Cross-Training shoes retail for 60 to 140 dollars.

 A shoe similar to the Sabo pair is called the Asics JB Elite V2.0 Wrestling Shoe.
-Intended mainly for the sport of wrestling, this type of footwear is great for deadlifting in as well.
+Intended mainly for the sport of wrestling, this type of footwear is excellent for deadlifting in as well.
 The rubber sole keeps you firmly planted and flat against the floor.
-They are lightweight at 6.8 oz and offer a good, supportive fit.
+They are lightweight at 6.8 oz and offer an excellent, supportive fit.
 And they are easy to use for basic weight training as well.

 However, they are missing the metatarsal strap, which some do prefer not to have attached since they do not use it.

 The tried and true, good old fashioned Chuck Taylor.
-The shoes started off as gear for football but soon found their popularity in deadlifting.
+The shoes started as gear for football but soon found their popularity in deadlifting.
 This brand is mentioned so often by powerlifters that it would be out of place not to include them in this deadlift shoe review.
-In fact, some of the best lifters swear these are the best deadlifting shoes for them.
+Some of the best lifters swear these are the best deadlifting shoes for them.

 Because they are more comfortable than deadlift shoes, you can wear them all the time, even when not deadlifting.

 There are no special features designed for sports and nothing that makes them excessively expensive.
 They are just well-built, flat shoes with a firm grip and a stable base.
 Some people criticize these shoes for their lack of side support and cushioning, but this is an advantage for deadlifting.
 The canvas uppers are light and adaptable, more so than some training shoes.